BinAlexme/BinAlexme/README.md

 ## Hello my is Alex.
 Alex is not everyday, sorry

-You don't have to expect much from me.
-I do it mostly for my own benefit, and then for others...
+You shouldn't expect much from me.
+I mostly do it for my own sake, and then also for others' benefit...